WorkerFramework/worker-framework/worker-core/readme.md

  - A worker can output a result message, or another task message
  - The workers are stateless, and so can be trivially scaled
  - A worker will not lose requests, and gracefully handle failure
- - A worker will provide metrics and healthchecks
+ - A worker will provide metrics and liveness and readiness checks
  - Input and output messages are wrapped in a fixed container
  - A worker will not accept any new work if a shutdown is triggered
  - A worker will abort its current work if interrupted